 - A11.
 Communication regarding the planned scope and timing of the audit may: - (a) Assist those charged with governance to understand better the consequences of the auditor's work, to discuss issues of risk and the concept of materiality with the auditor, and to identify any areas in which they may request the auditor to undertake additional procedures; and - (b) Assist the auditor to understand better the entity and its environment. - A12.
-Care is required when communicating with those charged with governance about the planned scope and timing of the audit so as not to compromise the effectiveness of the audit, particularly where some or all of those charged with governance are involved in managing the entity.
-For example, communicating the nature and timing of detailed audit procedures may reduce the effectiveness of those procedures by making them too predictable. - A13.
-Matters communicated may include: - How the auditor proposes to address the significant risks of material misstatement, whether due to fraud or error. - The auditor's approach to internal control relevant to the audit. - The application of the concept of materiality in the context of an audit.6 - A14.
-Other planning matters that it may be appropriate to discuss with those charged with governance include: - Where the entity has an internal audit function, the extent to which the auditor will use the work of internal audit, and how the external and internal auditors can best work together in a constructive and complementary manner.
+Communicating significant risks identified by the auditor helps those charged with governance understand those matters and why they require special audit consideration.
+The communication about significant risks may assist those charged with governance in fulfilling their responsibility to oversee the financial reporting process. - A13.
+Matters communicated may include: - How the auditor plans to address the significant risks of material misstatement, whether due to fraud or error. - How the auditor plans to address areas of higher assessed risks of material misstatement. - The auditor's approach to internal control relevant to the audit. - The application of the concept of materiality in the context of an audit.8